1587/speaking-exam/00-part3.md

 ```

-I usually go to the gym with my friends ,and we go there twice a week.
+I usually go to the gym with my friend Jack ,and we go there twice a week.
-(The last time I went to the gym is yesterday.)
+(The last time we went to the gym is yesterday.)

 I usually go there after dinner.
-Because I am busy with my work, i have free time only after dinner.
+Because I am busy with my work, I have free time only after dinner.
+at that time, there are few people in the gym, i can use many equipment.

 I prefer with lots of fitness classes.
-because I am still a newbie about fitness,
+because I am still a newbie/ˈnjuːbi/ about fitness,
-so I need to study how to use the equipment,how to exercise in the right way by fitness class,
+so I need to study how to use the equipment,how to exercise in the right way,
-fitness classes and the coach could save my time.
+the coach will teach me, and point out my mistakes. the wrong way to work out is bad for our health.
+and I can study and discuss fitness experience with the fitness classmates.
 ```